ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Prompts/Read-SpectreText.md

 ### Description

 This function uses Spectre Console to prompt the user with a question and returns the user's input.
-The function takes two parameters: $Question and $DefaultAnswer. $Question is the question to prompt the user with, and $DefaultAnswer is the default answer if the user does not provide any input.